Introduction to HPCC Cluster and Linux

 Useful resources for learning vim/nvim

-Terminal-based Working Environment for R:
+Terminal-based Working Environment for R, Python and Bash:

 .